samcottle/freecodecamp/notes/functionalprogramming.md

 The reason these methods fit in with the concept of functional programming is that none of them mutate the original array.

 Below is some pseudo-pseudo code demonstrating how these methods can be used, in combination with a function, on an array of agricultural raw materials.
 By `map`ping these using the function `cook()`, they are converted to a new array of edible foods.
 This array is then `filter`ed with the function `isVegetarian()`, creating a new array of edible foods that are vegetarian-friendly.
-The method `reduce` is used with the function `eat()`, to convert
+The method `reduce` is used with the function `eat()`, to convert the food into... human waste.

 ```js
 map([🌽, 🐮, 🐔], cook())